 configuring an XmlMessageConverter.

-The family of ConvertAndSend
+The family of ConvertAndSend messages are

 similar to that of the Send method with the additional argument of type